 This course will address the current state of American political discourse giving students the opportunity to study the political climate in an open, non-partisan way to encourage critical thinking and greater understanding of complex issues as America starts its second century of global leadership.
 Attention to building media literacy and research skills will be foundational to the coursework.

-ASSESSMENTS UTILIZED: Exams, essays, projects, presentations, socratic seminars, research tasks, media literacy tasks

-SUMMER ASSIGNMENT: None

-HOMEWORK: Approximately two to three times a week.
+ASSESSMENTS UTILIZED: Exams, essays, projects, presentations, socratic seminars, research tasks, media literacy tasks SUMMER ASSIGNMENT: None HOMEWORK: Approximately two to three times a week.
 COURSE EXPECTATIONS: It is expected that students are committed to working diligently to complete assignments, actively participate in class and attend remedial when necessary.
 This course fulfills the POB graduation requirement for public speaking.

-COURSE #: 226-1

-CREDIT: 1/2

-AMERICAN CULTURE THROUGH

-MEDIA AND MUSIC

-GRADES 9, 10, 11 and 12
+AMERICAN CULTURE THROUGH MEDIA AND MUSIC GRADES 9, 10, 11 and 12 COURSE #: 226-1 CREDIT: 1/2 COURSE DESCRIPTION:

-COURSE DESCRIPTION:

 In this course students will critically analyze historical eras with a focus on popular culture.
 Students will progress through American history in an effort to determine how society reacted to events and how movies, fads and music impacted culture.
 The course is structured around enduring civic issues that have persisted throughout history such as; women and equality, patriotism and protest and civil liberties and the mass media.
 ASSESSMENTS UTILIZED: Media analysis, individual and group projects, in-class discussion.
 SUMMER ASSIGNMENT: None HOMEWORK: Approximately two to three times a week.
 COURSE EXPECTATIONS: It is expected that students are committed to working diligently to complete assignments, actively participate in class and attend remedial when necessary.
-COURSE DESCRIPTION:
+This course fulfills the POB graduation requirement for public speaking.
+TERRORISM TODAY GRADES 9, 10, 11, 12 COURSE #: 231 COURSE DESCRIPTION:

 Since September 11, 2001 terrorism has dominated headlines and discussions across the globe.
 How much do we really know about these forms of political violence?
 Are they new to the modern era?
 What drives an individual to join a group committed to violent action?
 Why do some groups employ violence, while others do not?
-This course will address these and other questions while introducing students to themes and case studies about terrorism such as the IRA, As-Qaeda and ISIS.
+This course will address these and other questions while introducing students to themes and case studies about terrorism such as the IRA, Al-Qaeda and ISIS.
 Additionally, this course will investigate the relationship between hate groups and domestic terrorism in the United States.
-CREDIT: 1/2 ASSESSMENTS UTILIZED: In class discussions and debates, current events, individual and group projects, writing tasks, media literacy tasks SUMMER ASSIGNMENT: None HOMEWORK: Approximately two to three times a week.
+ASSESSMENTS UTILIZED: In class discussions and debates, current events, individual and group projects, writing tasks, media literacy tasks SUMMER ASSIGNMENT: None HOMEWORK: Approximately two to three times a week.
 COURSE EXPECTATIONS: It is expected that students are committed to working diligently to complete assignments, actively participate in class and attend remedial when necessary.
 This course fulfills the POB graduation requirement for public speaking.
-ADVANCED PLACEMENT COURSE #: 207 CREDIT: 1 ADVANCED PLACEMENT HUMAN GEOGRAPHY GRADES 9, 10, 11, 12 COURSE DESCRIPTION:
+ADVANCED PLACEMENT HUMAN GEOGRAPHY GRADES 9, 10, 11, 12 COURSE #: 207 COURSE DESCRIPTION: